 When you buy fresh herbs, wash and chop half the herbs (stems removed) that you purchased.
-Put them into a small freezer-safe container such as Tupperware or Rubbermaid, or in an ice tray, and add some canola or olive oil to cover the herbs.
+Put them into a small freezer-safe container such as Tupperware or Rubbermaid, or in an ice tray, and add some vegetable or olive oil to cover the herbs.
 Freeze in your freezer.
 When needed, pop out a spoonful or “cube” of frozen herbs.
 The herbs will still taste fresh!
 Use in cooking or salad dressings.
 I do the same with the abundance of herbs from my garden prior to the last frost.

 You can also “dry” the herbs.
 Rinse and clean them, remove the leaves from the stems, and discard the stems.
 Let the herb leaves “dry” until “crispy” and then chop finely and store in sealed glass jars or plastic containers.

 Grow a few different herbs on a sunny windowsill during the winter and you’ll have fresh herbs all season long!
 Then move the herb plants outside in Spring after the last frost, let them enjoy the summer, and then move them inside in the fall….and repeat!

 To use an abundance of basil at the end of the season, make your favorite pesto and freeze it.
 Additionally you can make pesto from other herbs and even Spring Mix!
 Divide the pesto into small containers to use throughout the winter.
 Cover the pesto with some vegetable or olive oil and press a bit of plastic wrap into the oil prior to putting the top on the container.
 Your pesto will remain bright green and you will have a taste of summer throughout the winter.